pingidentity/pingidentity-devops-getting-started/docs/deploy.md

    * A single solution as a standalone Docker container.
 See [Docker standalone](../10-docker-standalone/README.md) for the available solutions.
    * A replicated pair of solutions using Docker Compose.
 See [Docker Compose for replicated pairs](../11-docker-compose/02-replicated-pair/README.md) for general information.
-   * A set of different solutions using Docker Compose.
+   * A PingFederate and PingDirectory stack using Docker Compose.
 See [Docker Compose](../11-docker-compose/README.md) for the example Docker stacks.
-   * A set of solutions using Docker Swarm.
+   * A solutions stack using Docker Swarm.
    * PingDirectory using Kubernetes.

 ## Prerequisites

-  * You've already been through [Getting Started](docs/evaluate.md) to set up your environment and run a test deployment of the solutions.
+  * You've already been through [Getting Started](../evaluate.md) to set up your environment and run a test deployment of the solutions.

 ## Procedures